 The Virginia legislature issued a red light camera law in the 1990s and Fairfax County gained red light cameras at 10 different intersections.
 The Photo Red Light Monitoring program expired in Fairfax County on June 30, 2005.
 The state legislation was renewed but new requirements were added.
 The county would have had to upgrade from film to digital cameras and provide for additional engineering studies.

 A recent Washington Post article reported Washington, D.C. made $55.1 million in 2011 from its red light and speed cameras.
-In Alexandria, the city took in more than $100,000 in the first three months of 2012.
+In Alexandria, the city in the first three months of 2012.